 Our registered address is COMBOBULATE LIMITED, The Rain Cloud, 76 Vincent Square, London, England, SW1P 2PD.

-Please read the following privacy notice carefuly.
-If you have any concerns, questions or suggestions, please do not heasitate to contact our data protection officer at email@example.com, or at Data Protection Officer, COMBOBULATE LIMITED, The Rain Cloud, 76 Vincent Square, London, England, SW1P 2PD
+Please read the following privacy notice carefully.
+If you have any concerns, questions or suggestions, please do not hesitate to contact our data protection officer at firstname.lastname@example.org, or at Data Protection Officer, COMBOBULATE LIMITED, The Rain Cloud, 76 Vincent Square, London, England, SW1P 2PD

 How we process your data in COMBOBULATE LIMITED